mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

     # We overload the & operator, which makes life easier
     # In Python, we cannot overload the and operator,
     # but we can overload the & operator with __and__
+    # Note that we return an AndSpecification!
+    # Similarly, we can implement an OrSpecification!
     def __and__(self, other):
         return AndSpecification(self, other)